aurorasmiles/WorldGuardDocs/source/regions/commands.rst

 .. code-block:: text

-    /rg migrateheights
+    /rg migrateheights [-w <world>]

-Extends regions that were physically defined from min y <= 0 to max y >= 255 (i.e. the world limits pre-MC 1.18) to the new world height limits.
+Extends regions of the current or specified world that were physically defined from min y <= 0 to max y >= 255 (i.e. the world limits pre-MC 1.18) to the new world height limits.

 Useful for updating from 1.17 or before to 1.18 or later if you had a lot of regions which were defined at the world limits.
 Note that if you intentionally had regions beyond the world limits before 1.18, you will need to move them beyond the new world limits manually.